-- (1) The licensee of a private hospital or dayprocedure centre must cause written procedures to be established for evaluating and recording the quality of non-clinical services provided at the private hospital or day-procedure centre and for correcting any identified problems. - (2) Procedures established under subclause (1) must be consistent with National Safety and Quality
+- (1) The licensee of a private hospital or dayprocedure centre must ensure written procedures are established for evaluating and recording the quality of non-clinical services provided at the private hospital or day-procedure centre and for correcting any identified problems. - (2) Procedures established under subclause (1) must be consistent with the National Safety and

-- Healthcare Standards published by the Commission. - (3) The procedures are to take account of other relevant external standards and programs recommended by learned colleges and other relevant professional organisations. - (4) In addition to the procedures established under this clause, there is to be a Quality Activities Plan for the facility which must include the evaluation of clinical and non-clinical areas. - (5) Quality activities of contracted services are to be consistent with the policies of the facility.
+Quality Health Service Standards published by the Commission.

+- (3) The procedures are to take account of other relevant external standards and programs recommended by learned colleges and other relevant professional organisations. - (4) In addition to the procedures established under this clause, there is to be a Quality Activities Plan for the establishment which must include the evaluation of clinical and non-clinical areas. - (5) Quality activities of contracted services are to be consistent with the policies of the establishment.